Cast Love Island 2020 | Meet the participants in the winter lineup - Mash Viral

 Coupled with: Paige

-Footballer Finley swaps the goal in the mansion to score a goal – although his youth initially scared away some girls, can he prove that he wins material?
+Footballer Finley swaps the goal in the villa to score a goal – although his youth initially scared away some girls, can he prove that he wins material?

 Read more about Finley here.